+Ramen is on the mind of New York City’s trend-focused diners following an opus written last week by the Times’ Pete Wells about the noodle soup.
 Better known in the United States as the cheap packaged noodles that are a go-to meal for college students, ramen has for several years now been a passion of food fetishists in cities like Los Angeles and New York.
 Foodies there obsess over the details of broth, noodle texture and the possible merits or faults of slow-fried intestine ...

 Register to view this article